Housing is healthcare —

 ONE SOLUTION — HOPE SPRINGS

-We are creating Northern Nevada’s first bridge-housing community — Hope Springs — built on the belief that everyone deserves a safe and stable place to sleep.
-Hope Springs will fill a hole in the Northern Nevada housing continuum, providing safe, dignified housing for the most disenfranchised members of our community.
+With our community’s generous support, we have built Northern Nevada’s first bridge-housing community — Hope Springs.
+Located at 1920 E 4th St near downtown Reno, Hope Springs fills a hole in the Northern Nevada housing continuum, providing safe, dignified housing for the most disenfranchised members of our community.

-30 individual sleeping units will surround a central 3,200 sq ft facility with restrooms, showers, laundry, a kitchen and community space.
-Residents will be connected to our life-saving care and life-changing services through the HOPES clinic, enabling them to overcome, heal and grow.
+30 individual sleeping units surround a central 3,200 sq ft facility with restrooms, showers, laundry, a kitchen, and community space.
+Residents will be connected to our life-saving care and life-changing services through the HOPES clinic.
+And very unique to Hope Springs, the facility accepts residents with dogs, has a dog park built into the campus (shown above), and provides access to veterinary and training services.

 HOMELESSNESS BY THE NUMBERS